SSDBM/2024/calldemopaper.md

 Demo papers are up to 4 pages (including references and appendices).
 Proposals should provide the motivation for the demonstrated concepts, the information about the technology and the system to be demonstrated (including a system description, functionality and figures when applicable), and should state the significance of the contribution.
 Selection criteria for the demonstration proposals evaluation include: the novelty, the technical advances and challenges, and the overall practical attractiveness of the demonstrated system.
 Demo papers will be given an entry in the conference proceedings.

+## Important note to authors about the new ACM open access publishing model

+ACM has introduced a new open access publishing model for the International Conference Proceedings Series (ICPS).
+Authors based at institutions that are not yet part of the ACM Open program and do not qualify for a waiver will be required to pay an article processing charge (APC) to publish their ICPS article in the ACM Digital Library.
+To determine whether or not an APC will be applicable to your article, please follow the detailed guidance here: https://www.acm.org/publications/icps/author-guidance.

+Further information may be found on the ACM website, as follows:

+- Full details of the new ICPS publishing model: https://www.acm.org/publications/icps/faq
+- Full details of the ACM Open program: https://www.acm.org/publications/openaccess

+Please direct all questions about the new model to icps-info@acm.org.

 ## Topics of Interest

 Topics of particular interest include, but are not limited to, the following, as they relate to scientific and statistical data management: